 Entrants must be from a member township of the State Association and nominated by an official of the same township or by an officer of their county association of township officials.
 An individual may be nominated for recent or lifetime achievements.
 Anyone who has been nominated for the award and did not win is eligible to be nominated again.
 Two winners will be selected: one supervisor and one secretary or manager.
 The Association reserves the right to decline to bestow an award in either or both categories if the nominations fail to meet the judges’ minimum standards.

 How to Enter: To nominate someone for the President’s Leadership Award, you must fill out an official application, which is mailed to PSATS’ member townships and county associations each November.
-The application is also available to download as a fillable PDF.
+The application will also be available to download as a fillable PDF.

 Documentation: Anyone making a nomination must submit at least two letters of recommendation from state legislators, county commissioners, civic leaders, or heads of organizations the nominee is involved with.
 You may also submit commendations, newspaper articles, township newsletters, videotapes, or any other proof of the nominee’s accomplishments, as well as a photo of the nominee.

 Judging Criteria: Entries will be judged on the complexity of the problem(s) addressed; measurable improvements resulting from the accomplishment; use of original, innovative, or creative approaches and solutions; and the long-term or lasting benefit of the nominee’s accomplishments.

 Deadline for Nominations: January 31, 2023